 Gwinnett County Fire and Emergency Services has been steadfast to its mission “Saving Lives and Protecting Property.”
 The spirit of this tradition is seen in our strong commitment to quality service and care of our citizens.
 Our firefighters are committed to saving lives and protecting property while exemplifying our values of Truth, Trust, Respect, and Unity.

 To meet the needs of our community, Gwinnett County Fire and Emergency Services has created the entry-level position of Firefighter/Paramedic Trainee.
-Newly hired recruits must complete 16 months of rigorous training at our Training Academy.
-During this training, recruits will receive their paramedic certification and certification as a Firefighter I. Upon successful completion of the Firefighter/Paramedic Trainee program recruits are promoted to Firemedic.
-Candidates who already possess the Paramedic certification are encouraged to apply for the Firemedic position.
+Newly hired recruits must complete approximately 6 months of rigorous training at our Training Academy.
+During this training, recruits will receive certifications as a Firefighter I, Emergency Medical Technician, and Firefighter II.
+Candidates who possess Paramedic certification are encouraged to apply for the Firemedic position.

 A robust civilian workforce also supports the mission of our department and civilian positions are also located throughout the department’s four divisions.